eymay/Embedded-Image-Processing/README.md

 are feed into DCMI.
 An allocated memory is filled with the incoming image data which is directed from DCMI to DMA.

-We were obliged to use MBED OS 5 as STM32F407 is only supported at version 5 and not in 6.
+I used MBED OS 5 as STM32F407 is only supported at version 5 and not in 6.

 # Architecture